yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/full-checkout-sdk/changelog/web-sdk-v1.1.md

 **Timeline:**
 - **Sandbox**: Changes active from June 5, 2025
 - **Production**: Changes active from September 5, 2025

+> 📘 Additional Resources
+>
+> For implementation guidance and examples, visit the [Web SDK documentation page](https://docs.y.uno/docs/full-checkout-sdk) and the [GitHub repository](https://github.com/yuno-payments/yuno-sdk-web/blob/main/README.md) for more information.

 ## What's Deprecated in v1.1